India expresses concern over detention of fishermen by Sri Lanka; says issue of their early release raised with Lankan govt | Law-Order

 - India

-India on Tuesday expressed concern over the detention of 68 of its fishermen from Tamil Nadu by Sri Lankan authorities and said the issue of their ''early release'' has been taken by its mission in Colombo.
+India on Tuesday expressed concern over the detention of 68 of its fishermen from Tamil Nadu by Sri Lankan authorities and said the issue of their ''early release'' has been taken up with the island nation.

-External Affairs Ministry Spokesperson Arindam Bagchi said the Indian High Commission in Colombo has taken up the issue of ''early release'' of these fishermen and their boats with the Sri Lankan government.
+He said the Indian High Commission in Colombo has taken up the issue of ''early release'' of the fishermen and their boats with the Sri Lankan government.

-He said officials from the Indian Consulate General in Jaffna have met the detained fishermen and are providing all necessary support. ''This includes clothes, toiletries, snacks, dry essentials and masks, besides facilitating phone calls to relatives.
+''Officials from the Consulate General of India, Jaffna, have met the detained fishermen and are providing all necessary support,'' Bagchi said. ''This includes clothes, toiletries, snacks, dry essentials and masks, besides facilitating phone calls to relatives.
 They are also arranging legal representation,'' he said.

 Bagchi was responding to media queries regarding the detention of the Indian fishermen.